astoreyai/ai_scientist/tutorials/08_grant_proposals/README.md

 **Reviewer Thinking**: "Does this problem matter enough to fund $2.25M for 5 years?"

-**✓ Checkpoint**: Significance section demonstrates public health importance.
+**Checkpoint**: Significance section demonstrates public health importance.

 ---